blankworker1/AA/ROI.md

 (b) the retirement and legal inertness of the original physical certificate, and (c) the continuation of the Shareholding in the new Share class.

-The Letter of Endorsement shall be digitally recorded and published to a decentralized content-addressed storage system (including IPFS) in the same manner as a certificate of authenticity.
+The Letter of Endorsement shall be digitally recorded and published to a decentralized content-addressed storage system (including IPFS) in the same manner as a Certificate of Authenticity (COA).

-A reference or access link to the Letter of Endorsement shall be communicated to the Shareholder by electronic means, including via a Lightning message or equivalent cryptographically verifiable notification.
+A reference or access link to the Letter of Endorsement shall be communicated to the Shareholder by electronic means, including via a Lightning transaction message or equivalent cryptographically verifiable notification.

 ## 4. Emergence of AA ROI